Categories

 As per the image below, there are actually some benchmark options within the GPU benchmarks section of the menu (left) window at your preferred resolution, but they are fairly short-lived.
 They do however produce a summary & score (right), so if that is your thing: go for it.

-Someone in Keilor Park, VIC bought an Ultimate Tier - AMD Powered by MSI Gaming PC [Modified]
+Someone in Point Cook, VIC bought a Vanta MSI Gaming PC

 x